Ugbrooke: History

 Lewis Henry Hugh Clifford, 9th Baron Clifford of Chudleigh (1851–1916), was an aide-de-camp to Edward VII and entertained royalty, both Edward VII and George V, at Ugbrooke Park.

+Writer Agatha Christie met her first husband, Archie Christie, at a ball at Ugbrooke House on 12 October, 1912.

 During the Second World War, the house was requisitioned as a school.

 St. Cyprian's Chapel

 Originally an Anglican Chapel, it was rededicated in 1673 when Thomas Clifford, 1st Baron Clifford of Chudleigh, became a Catholic.
 Subsequent Barons added a Lady Chapel, Baptistry, and an organ loft.
 The Dominican Father James Dominic Darbyshire came to Ugbrooke and remained there until his death in 1757.
 Catholics in the area came to St. Cyprian's for services.
 In 1813, there were about 100 in attendance, served by a French émigré priest Felix Vauquelin, who lived at Ugbrooke.
 Priests in residence at Ugbrooke were responsible for tutoring the Clifford children, and providing pastoral care to the surrounding communities.
 The Synod which set out the organisation of the new Plymouth diocese took place there in 1854.
 Eventually parishes were established in Bovey Tracey and Chudleigh.
 Ugbrooke retains close ties with Buckfast Abbey in Devon, founded in part through the generosity of the 9th Baron.